Sélestat: Sights and culture

-In terms of architecture the city is one of the richest and most varied among the smaller cities of Alsace.
-Although it is only the 8th most populous town in the region, it has the third largest cultural heritage after Strasbourg and Colmar.
+In terms of architecture the city has the third largest cultural heritage after Strasbourg and Colmar.
 Sélestat has 35 listed buildings and 119 additional sites that are indexed in the French list of cultural heritage monuments.

 Museums

 The Humanist Library displays one of the oldest and most homogeneous collections of medieval manuscripts and Renaissance books in Europe.
 Its core is the still almost intact library of Beatus Rhenanus, which was bequeathed to the city and has been maintained by it ever since.
 The institution also holds the books that belonged to the Latin school of Sélestat, at which Rhenanus and many other reformers were educated around 1500.
-In 2011, the library has been inscribed in the Unesco's Memory of the World Register.
+In 2011, the library was inscribed by UNESCO in its Memory of the World international register.

 The library is open to both researchers and tourists, with an exhibition displaying some of its most noteworthy items: an 8th-century lectionary, the first books printed in Alsace, a copy of the Cosmographiae Introductio where the oldest mention of America can be found, and a 1521 document which contains the oldest record of a Christmas tree.

 Sélestat also has a museum dedicated to bread and baking and it is the seat of the FRAC d'Alsace, a regional institution whose aim is to collect contemporary works of art (see below, Cultural institutions and events).
 These works are regularly part of temporary exhibits in Sélestat and other places in Alsace.
 FRAC possesses works by Aurélie Nemours, Olivier Debré, Mario Merz and Panamarenko, among other artists.